Krivoblotsky/SSIDObserver/README.md

 # SSIDObserver

 Nightly built Wi-Fi network SSID observer.
-Its all about PUBLIC API built on top of <SystemConfiguration> native framework.
+Its all about PUBLIC API built on top of native "SystemConfiguration" framework.
 Basically it calls CNCopySupportedInterfaces() and takes "en0" network adaptor information.
 Observer is just polling network info once a time interval.

 Usage:
 ```objc